Constructing a dam

 How do I get approval?

-To get approval (a development permit), lodge a development application for Operational Works with Council.
+To get approval, lodge a development application for Operational Works with Council.
 You can do this online, in person, by post or email.

 Include the following information with your application: